Complete Guide to Telehealth for Mental Health

 - Telepsychiatry: Psychiatric consultations and medication management

-- Digital therapeutics: App-based treatments and interventions
+- Digital therapeutics: App-based treatments and interventions, some FDA-cleared as prescription products

-- Peer support: Online communities and trained peer supporters
+- Peer support: Online communities and trained peer supporters (not licensed therapy)

 Types of Mental Health Professionals Online